shanshantina/employee-tracker/README.md

   ## Description
   This is a employee tracker which is a command-line application to manage a company's employee database by using Node.js, Inquirer, and MySQL.

+  Please access the walkthrough video from here: [Employee Tracker Walkthrough Video](https://drive.google.com/file/d/1J5iWysEwICot7b8-4jJhsPIKkp3uhwl5/view)

   ## Table of Contents
   * [Installation](#installation)